-Recognized as a leader in the fields of corporate governance and securities, and chair of the firm’s Corporate Governance & Securities Group, Kathy devotes her practice to advising boards of directors and executive management teams and handling complex securities transactions for businesses in a variety of industries, including life sciences, energy, technology, and fintech.
+Recognized as a leader in the fields of corporate governance and securities, Kathy is chair of the firm’s Corporate Governance Group, co-chair of the Capital Markets & Securities Group, and co-chair of the ESG Practice.
+She devotes her practice to advising boards of directors and executive management teams and handling complex securities transactions for businesses in a variety of industries, including life sciences, energy, technology, and fintech.
 Advising clients in deals that have reached the multibillion-dollar range, Kathy has broad experience in capital market transactions, including public offerings, stock-for-stock mergers, and private placements of equity and debt.
 With more than 20 years’ experience representing public and private companies, Kathy has served as outside corporate counsel and has advised on the full panoply of corporate and securities law aspects of a wide range of matters.
 Kathy also has as extensive experience in compliance matters and mergers and acquisitions, including ongoing business counseling.

 Kathy’s securities experience centers on representing public companies in a range of transactions, including large public companies with complex securities matters such as multi-class recapitalizations.
 She represents public and private companies in initial public offerings, secondary offerings, and private capital financings, including 144A transactions.
 She counsels clients in securities law compliance, including reporting requirements under SEC rules and regulations as well as listing matters under the NYSE and NASDAQ regulations.
 Clients frequently hire Kathy to conduct trainings on many topics including securities matters such as insider trading and fair disclosure.
 She also works closely with attorneys in the firm’s Securities Litigation & SEC Enforcement Group on securities litigation matters, including both internal and external reviews and investigations.